tianjuxue/polycrystal/README.md

 __Directional solidification__

 Competitive grain growth is observed if grain anisotropy is considered.
 Left is when grain anisotropy is NOT included, and right is when it is included.
 Competitiveness: red > blue > green for anisotropic case.
-The result is based-on DNS.
+The result is based on DNS.

 <p align="middle">